 Influencers should be cautioned to only provide their truthful and honest opinions about products and services while also maintaining good taste and avoiding inappropriate language.
 Content should not include promotion of racial, gender, or other types of discrimination.
 All statements made about the products should be factual and verifiable.
 Content should not violate the intellectual property rights of any third party by using names, logos, photos, images, and other protected elements without permission.
 All content created under the agreement should comply with applicable laws, rules, and regulations as well as the terms of the agreement.

 If you need help with developing an influencer marketing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.